Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-Your bedroom.
-It’s a refuge from daily stress, a place to hide from the kids and a nighttime sanctuary designed to encourage total rest and relaxation.
+Your bedroom is a refuge from daily stress, a place to hide from the kids, and a nighttime sanctuary designed to encourage total rest and relaxation.
 But is your bedroom really all that?
 If it is lacking in any of these areas your bedroom is not living up to its full potential.
 Don't worry, we have some clever and easy ways to transform your bedroom into the ultimate retreat that you’ll never want to leave.

 1. A Distinctive Personality